These terms of business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services to clients, unless otherwise agreed.

-In general, we store all documents relating to a case, including electronic data, for 5 years after completion, unless the nature of the case calls for a shorter or longer storage period or a longer storage period is required by Danish legislation.
+We generally store all documents relating to a case, including electronic data, for 5 years after completion, unless the nature of the case calls for a shorter or longer storage period or a longer storage period is required by Danish legislation.
 We will return the original documents on completion of our work, at the latest, unless otherwise agreed with the client.

 17 LIABILITY AND LIMITATION OF LIABILITY

 Accura is liable under the general Danish law on damages for any loss suffered by the client as a result of our legal services.
 However, the amount of our liability is limited to DKK 50,000,000 per case irrespective of cause.
-The client is not entitled to receive more than DKK 100,000,000 for the total claims against Accura raised or increased within the same or the subsequent calendar year.
+A client is not entitled to receive more than DKK 100,000,000 for the total claims against Accura raised or increased within the same or the subsequent calendar year.

-The client is only entitled to raise a claim against Accura as a result of Accura's legal services in connection with the case and not against any individual partner or staff with Accura.
+A client is only entitled to raise a claim against Accura as a result of Accura's legal services in connection with the case and not against any individual partner or staff with Accura.

 We are not liable for any operating loss, loss of time, loss of data, loss of profits, loss of earnings capacity, goodwill, image or any other types of indirect loss or consequential damage.